By: Bruce Kelly, Farm & Food Care Ontario

-This is one of 17 projects funded, in part, by the Water Resource Adaptation and Management Initiative (WRAMI), administered by Farm & Food Care.
+This is one project being funded, in part, through the Water Resource Adaptation and Management Initiative (WRAMI), administered by Farm & Food Care.
 WRAMI is funded by Agriculture and Agri-food Canada (AAFC) and Ontario Ministry of Agriculture and Food (OMAF) from the Agricultural Flexibility Fund, as part of Canada’s Economic Action Plan.
 Information on all WRAMI-funded projects is available at: http://farmfoodcare.org/environment/10-farm-food-care/environment/238-wrami